bcgov/digital-policy/MGIP.md

 ### **Integrity:**

-The quality of being whole and unaltered through loss, tampering, or corruption.
+The quality of being whole and unaltered through loss, tampering or corruption.
 In the context of records, integrity relates to the potential loss of physical or intellectual elements after a record has been created.
 As one of the components used to determine a record’s authenticity, integrity is a relative concept that assesses whether the essential nature of a record has changed.

 ### **Lifecycle:**

-The life span of information from its creation or receipt and use, through to its final disposition: destruction, archiving or alienation.
+The life span of information from its creation or receipt and use, through to its final disposition: destruction, transfer to the government archives or alienation (#alienation).

 ### **Office of primary responsibility (OPR):**